| “Real”

 parents who have been alienated.
 Both political and judicial changes

+are necessary.
 In the meantime I will continue to do what I can, despite the

 current laws, without accepting the ‘status quo’ which